Guided Fly Fishing Adventures in the Heart of Great Smoky

 Guided Fly Fishing Adventures in the heart of Great Smoky Mountains National Park.

-Licensed, insured, and operating under U.S. Department of the Interior permit GRSM-2025-6d557ec1, Trout Trails offers professional fly fishing and tenkara guide services in Great Smoky Mountains National Park — one of the most biodiverse trout fisheries in the eastern United States.
+Licensed, insured, and operating under U.S. Department of the Interior permit GRSM-2025-6d557ec1, Trout Trails offers professional fly fishing and tenkara guide services in Cataloochee Valley of Great Smoky Mountains National Park — one of the most biodiverse trout fisheries in the eastern United States.

 Protecting What Makes This Place Special